 Part-Time Faculty, Public Health

 Dr. Elizabeth Paré is currently the Research, Evaluation, Assessment Consultant in School Culture and Climate at Oakland Schools ISD, focused on social justice, equity, socio-emotional health, and well-being in schools.
 In her role, she provides support to all 28 school districts & public schools in Oakland County to improve school culture & climate and well-being for both student & all education staff.
 Her work includes professional learning and workshops on these key areas.
 Further, she is a team member of the Here4U project which provides evidence based training for high school student led teams to raise awareness about depression, anxiety, & stress for students & healthy coping mechanisms.
-Previously she was the Monitoring and Communications Manager and a Co-Investigator for a $2.4 million Racial and Ethnic Approaches to Community Health (REACH) grant funded by the Centers for Disease Control and Prevention (CDC).
-The grant is housed at Oakland University in the Department of Health Sciences with Dr. Jennifer Lucarelli as the Principal Investigator.
-In her role, Dr. Paré also works with the Healthy Pontiac, We Can!
+Previously she was the Monitoring and Communications Manager and a Co-Investigator for a $2.4 million Racial and Ethnic Approaches to Community Health (REACH) grant funded by the Centers for Disease Control and Prevention (CDC) working with institutions in the City of Pontiac.
+In her role, Dr. Paré also worked with the Oakland County Health Division & Healthy Pontiac, We Can!
 Coalition, which aims to increase healthy eating, physical activity, and tobacco-free living in the Pontiac community.
 She has also worked with agencies on different needs throughout the life course, from infancy until "old" age.

 Community & Public Health, Motherhood, Families, Childhood Health, Race/Class/Gender/Sexuality (Intersectionality), Social Inequality, Continuum of Education, Community Based Participatory Research, Evaluation Research